 You will: start by learning to produce components using hand fitting techniques; look at the process for producing mechanical assemblies; work with composites and learn to produce composite mouldings; develop skills in carrying out aircraft detail fitting activities; learn how to install different types of aircraft mechanical fasteners.

 3 subjects at National 4, preferably English, Maths and Physics, Practical Metalworking or Practical Woodworking; or relevant national qualification at SCQF Level 4.
-Entry subject to interview and aptitude test.
+Entry subject to interview.

 Moving onto a Modern Apprenticeship or a course at SCQF Level 6, such as NC Aeronautical Engineering, NC Electrical Engineering, NC Electrical and Electronic Engineering or NC Mechanical Engineering.

 at SCQF Level 5